Bexhill West railway station

 Bexhill West is a closed station in Bexhill-on-Sea in East Sussex.
 It was the terminus of the Bexhill West branch of the Hastings Line.
 It was opened by the South Eastern and Chatham Railway and was operated by the Southern Region of British Railways on closing.
 The station building still survives as an antiques house.
-The trackbed and site of the now demolished platforms are now occupied by commercial industrial buildings.
+The trackbed and site of the demolished platforms are now occupied by commercial industrial buildings.

 History

 A 4+1/2 mi branch line was ceremonially opened between Crowhurst and Bexhill on 31 May 1902 by the nominally independent Crowhurst, Sidley & Bexhill Railway Company which had been promoted by the Earl De La Warr together with other local businessmen and landowners.
 The line had the backing of the South Eastern Railway which ran services to the nearby Hastings and St Leonards stations.
 The branch would offer a quicker route to Bexhill than that already provided by the London, Brighton and South Coast Railway whose own Bexhill station on the Hastings to Brighton line had opened more than fifty years earlier.
 The new Bexhill terminus would be 62 mi from Charing Cross, while the LB&SCR's station was 71+3/4 mi from Victoria.
 The branch was absorbed by the South Eastern and Chatham Railway in 1905.

 The new Bexhill station was situated in a valley on the west side of Bexhill which had not yet been developed.
 It was approached by a new road named "Terminus Road" to distinguish it from the "Station Road" which served the LB&SCR's station.
 A lavish station building was constructed which reflected the SER's ambitions for the line.
 Designed by C.S.
 Barry and C.E.
 Mercer, it was built of yellow and red brick and Bath Stone dressing.
 Welsh slate was used on the roof which is crowned by a clocktower, and the main entrance features a block-moulded pediment which was carved in situ.
 The symmetrical building comprised a large and airy booking hall, ticket and parcels offices, a waiting room and ladies toilet, as well as the stationmaster's and inspector's offices.
 At a right angle to the building stands a smaller block which contained a refreshment room, gents' toilet, porters' and lamp rooms.
 Two 700 ft and 30 ft island platforms were provided, those to the east (nos.
 1 and 2) covered by a glass canopy extending to a distance of 400 ft and also covering the concourse between the tracks and building.
 The uncovered platforms 3 and 4 were rarely used; platform 4 never in fact received any track and platform 3 was soon covered by grass.
 The station buildings were lit by electricity, whereas the platforms by gas.
 A goods depot was opened on London Road opposite the York Hotel, where a brick shed measuring 133 ft 6 in by 30 ft was erected.